dev-vw/broom-sna2019/index.md

 Some familiarity with R will be very useful.
 Some participants may request to work with their own data during the tutorial.
 I’m going to kindly suggest that we stick with the toy datasets, simply because addressing issues with data formatting can be a major drain on time.
 However, I am happy to take questions after the tutorial to address specific analytic questions.
 So do bring your datasets for the Q and A session after the tutorial!

 ### Software Requirements
-Please check back a week before the tutorial for download links for software, slide decks, exercise materials, and datasets.
+**Please check back a week before the tutorial for download links to software, slide decks, exercise materials, and datasets.**

 ### About Me